 Charles Keeling Lassiter

 This exhibit will feature an eccentric selection of original works by artist Charles Keeling Lassiter (1926-2005).
 He was a formally trained artist who is also considered an outsider because of his style and the mediums he often chose to work in.
-His work has often described as raw and primitive that has a bold and powerful effect.
+His work has been often described as raw and primitive that has a bold and powerful effect.
 He has participated in numerous exhibitions in various Galleries and Museums in the United States, Switzerland and France, Including the Museum of Modern Art in 1956 and the Musée de L’Art Brut in 1986.
+This body of work is on loan from the private collection of Stan Kaplan, Boca Raton, Florida.

 June 20th-August 9th, 2019